Interested in Volunteering?

 Caring for injured, orphaned, or oiled birds is a rewarding challenge.
 Tri-State’s professional staff is augmented by over 200 active volunteers who donate more than 20,000 hours annually to help care for birds and keep the center running smoothly.
-Talents are needed in a variety of areas such as bird care, oil spill response, front desk reception, landscaping and maintenance, office support, fund raising, marketing, and special events.
+Talents are needed in a variety of areas such as bird care, public education, patient reception, landscaping and maintenance, office support, fundraising, marketing, and special events.

 Tri-State is always in need of individuals willing to help transport birds to or from the Center.
 Some callers are unable or unwilling to bring in a bird they have found, so volunteers are needed to pick them up.
 When a bird is located farther away than one transporter wants to drive, two or more volunteers may be arranged as a “relay” of sorts to get our bird to the clinic for care.

 To work in bird care in our Wild Bird Clinic, volunteers must be at least 16 years of age.

 To work in oiled wildlife response, volunteers must be at least 18 years of age and have been trained in bird care as a clinic volunteer.
 Volunteer opportunities are available for those 14-16 years of age in clinic support.